hpi-studyu/studyu/docker/README.md

 flutter apps are forwarded to the index.html which is the entrypoint for flutter on the web.

-When running a self-hosted supabase instance with our setup, all external ports are closed by default.
+When running a self-hosted Supabase instance with our setup, all external ports are closed by default.
 Thus, a separate nginx container needs to be started additionally, serving as a reverse proxy for advanced configuration and security purposes.
-All external requests to supabase outside of docker are tunneled through the proxy at `nginx/conf.d/03_supabase.conf`.
+All external requests to Supabase outside of docker are tunneled through the proxy at `nginx/conf.d/03_supabase.conf`.
 This allows to restrict access as explained in [Secure the Supabase backend](#secure-the-supabase-backend).
 Any changes to the hostname or ports in